spraakbanken/korp-frontend/doc/user_manual_eng.md

 Below the search field are a selection of check boxes, giving you a few options for your search.

-**In order**
+**In free order**
 When searching for more than one word, the default search requires all words to occur in exactly the given order next to each other.
-By unchecking the *in order* box, the search will instead find all sentences containing the search words, but the order does not matter, and they do not need to be next to each other.
+By checking the *in free order* box, the search will instead find all sentences containing the search words, but the order does not matter, and they do not need to be next to each other.

 **Initial part and final part**